 - a) The reference runner must be made of IBSF standard runner material.
-It must be hung or otherwise positioned in the open air one hour before the start of the race, in the same climactic weather conditions as the sleds included in the race.
+It must be hung or otherwise positioned in the open air 45 minutes before the start of the race, in the same climactic weather conditions as the sleds included in the race.
 When the reference runner is positioned in the open air, it must show a temperature of between +18° C and +22° C. - b) The exact temperature of the reference runner at the time it was positioned in the open air must be written on a clearly visible board in the start area.
-The board must also show the air and ice temperatures. - c) The temperature of the reference runner is measured on the side of the runner in the area of the middle supporting bracket. - d) The temperatures shown on the temperature display board are updated as follows: - The first time, 60 minutes before the start of the race - 10 minutes before the start of the race and before the start of the second heat - Afterwards, every 15 minutes - In the case of extraordinary climactic conditions (high temperatures), after measuring the runner temperatures the Jury can instruct the teams to place their sleds on the snow or ice immediately before the start.
+The board must also show the air and ice temperatures. - c) The temperature of the reference runner is measured on the side of the runner in the area of the middle supporting bracket. - d) The temperatures shown on the temperature display board are updated as follows: - The first time.
+45 minutes before the start of the race and third heat - 10 minutes before the start of the race and before the start of the second and fourth heat - Afterwards, every 15 minutes